 - make clean, efficient technologies accessible to all usages

 - progress towards ever greater hybridization as a function of application type

 - target IC engines with a high average efficiency and near-zero emissions

 1 - Significantly improve the thermodynamic efficiency of IC powertrains:

-2 - Achieve levels of pollutant emissions affecting air quality approaching zero in real usage conditions and throughout a vehicle's lifespan, focusing on three priority areas:
+2 - Achieve levels of pollutant emissions with zero impact on air quality in actual use and throughout a vehicle's lifespan, focusing on three priority areas:

-3 - Identify fuels with a double impact to reduce CO2emissions:
+4 - Identify fuels with a double impact to reduce CO2 emissions:

-Bringing innovative technological solutions in order to reduce the fuel consumption and CO2 emissions of IC powertrains and improve air quality.
+Providing innovative technological solutions to reduce fuel consumption and CO2 emissions from IC engines and improve air quality.